 Do Your Homework

 Learning language through immersion is the most effective tool.
 On the off chance that you cannot find any 15th Century playwrights with whom to converse, you will need to find another form of immersion.
 This means, if you want to replicate the speech of a particular period, you will have to study that period or find someone else who has to help you.
 The art of that period is a good place to start.
 If your writing encompasses the Early or Mid-Twentieth Century, listen to old radio broadcasts, find newspaper articles, and read the authors active in that period.
 Even those who might not want to take their research further could be surprised how familiar, and yet different, the vocabulary and patterns of speech have become even in a short space of time.

 Thanks to my grandparents who kept old tapes, I grew up listening to episodes of Round the Horne, whose occasionally quaint turns of phrase (not always deliberate) and outdated slang were charming, if sometimes confusing.
 The series is perhaps most infamous for its use of Polari, a form of slang adopted by homosexuals, for comic effect, which in turn probably contributed to Polari’s demise, as the secret code for illegal and scandalous activity was made public.
 Many books of the same period, as well as the late 19th Century are still quite easy to read: Lewis and Tolkein are familiar to most, although their English is so similar to ours that it can be hard to note the differences.
-The works of GK Chesterton are excellent, not only for their own merits, but as an example of English which is similar to ours but still recognizably different.
+The works of GK Chesterton are excellent, not only for their own merits, but as an example of English which is similar to ours and yet still recognizably different.
 Likewise, the operettas of Gilbert and Sullivan, although gleefully scorned by snobs and killjoys, convey not only their age’s language of communication, but also the more oblique language of satire.
 For example, The Mikado, perhaps their greatest collaboration, pretends to be a comedy about Japan but, in fact, is a satire of Victorian society’s attitudes to justice, love, and death.